No Exam Life Insurance Does Not Mean No Underwriting

 No exam life insurance can also be an option worth considering if you have one or more concerning medical issues.

-As we already mentioned, you could either apply for an over 50 life insurance policy that requires you to take a medical exam or you can apply for one that does not.
+As we already mentioned, you could either apply for an over 50 life insurance policy that requires you to take a medical exam or you can apply for no exam life insurance.

-Recently we helped a 53-year-old man who was looking for a $250,000 20-year term policy.
+Recently I helped a 53-year-old man who was looking for a $250,000 20-year term policy.
 He had a few different health issues he was dealing with.

 Based upon his medical history, the rates that he would most likely qualify for would probably fall somewhere between $118 and $175 a month.